satyampurwar/ecommerce-ai-agent/README.md

 ### 3. Set Up API Keys

-Create a `.env` file in your project root with your OpenAI key:
+Create a `.env` file in your project root with your API keys.
+At minimum you need the OpenAI key if you want to use OpenAI for intent detection:

 ```
 OPENAI_API_KEY=sk-xxxxxx
+# Optional: override the chat model (default: gpt-4o-mini)
+# OPENAI_MODEL_NAME=gpt-4o-mini

+# Optional: use HuggingFace instead of OpenAI for intent classification
+# INTENT_CLASSIFIER=huggingface
+# HUGGINGFACE_API_TOKEN=hf_xxxx
+# HF_INTENT_MODEL=facebook/bart-large-mnli
 ```

 ---